-Over the past few weeks, we’ve witnessed cancellations of countless tech conferences resulting in over $1 billion in direct losses for the event industry.
-We’ve seen concerts, sporting events, music festivals, award shows, Broadway theater performances, and numerous other gatherings postponed or outright canceled in an effort to curb the spread of COVID-19, the disease caused by the novel coronavirus that has is spreading rapidly around the globe.
+Over the past year, we’ve witnessed cancellations of countless conferences resulting in over $1 billion in direct losses for the event industry.
+We’ve seen concerts, sporting events, music festivals, award shows, New York’s Metropolitan Opera, and other important events canceled well into 2021 due to COVID-19 implications and threats.

-As you can imagine, these cancellations have had a devastating effect on the industries, companies, and individual creators who are now scrambling to navigate an uncertain economic climate.
-It also begs the question: Will the events industry ever be the same?
+As you can imagine, these cancellations have had a devastating effect on the entertainment industry, with Hollywood alone reporting a $20 billion loss in 2020, even as online streaming has doubled.
+And while the government has stepped in to assist businesses in their recovery, the story isn’t quite the same for individual creators.
+Hundreds of thousands of creators have been struggling to navigate such an uncertain economic climate.
+This also begs the question: Will the events industry ever be the same?

 Live Streaming: A Light at the End of the Tunnel

-Understanding how to live stream an event comes down to three things: Having your own branded and optimized website and apps, the right tools (camera and internet), and something amazing to share.
-Live streaming and on-demand, virtual event content are valuable not just now, but all the time as a marketing asset that can increase audience potential and attendees throughout the year.
-On the event day, you’ll even get an extra boost because anyone with interest can tune in without needing to plan a trip in advance.
+Understanding how to live stream comes down to three things: Having your own branded and optimized website and apps, the right tools (camera and internet), and something amazing to share.

 Ready to get started?
-Here’s how to live stream an event in five steps:
+Here’s how to live stream in five steps:

 1. Choose a video streaming platform like Endavo.